PJM is an internationally renowned specialist

 - Fast Forward Award 2019

-An independent jury of experts (e.g. the German Design Council) evaluated the innovation.
+An independent jury of experts (e.g. the German Design Council) evaluated the innovation and projects.

 R&D yields cutting-edge technology